-- " No use shall exceed a floor area ratio (FAR) of 0.75, nor an impervious surface ratio (ISR) of 0.95. - When located in a Target Employment Center Shall not exceed an FAR of 1.5 for Manufacturing, Office, and Research/Development uses. - " Retail Commercial; Personal/Business Service; and Commercial/Business Service Shall be allowed only as accessory uses, located within the structure to which it is accessory, and not exceed twenty-five (25) percent of the floor area of the principal use to which it is accessory. - " Industrial; Other Use An appropriate buffer as determined by the Pinellas County Land Development Code shall be provided in and between the Industrial General category and an adjoining plan classification other than Employment or Transportation/Utility. - " See 'Additional Standards' section of these Category Descriptions and Rules.
+- No use shall exceed a floor area ratio (FAR) of 0.75, nor an impervious surface ratio (ISR) of 0.95. - When located in a Target Employment Center Shall not exceed an FAR of 1.5 for Manufacturing, Office, and Research/Development uses. - Retail Commercial; Personal/Business Service; and Commercial/Business Service Shall be allowed only as accessory uses, located within the structure to which it is accessory, and not exceed twenty-five (25) percent of the floor area of the principal use to which it is accessory. - Industrial; Other Use An appropriate buffer as determined by the Pinellas County Land Development Code shall be provided in and between the Industrial General category and an adjoining plan classification other than Employment or Transportation/Utility. - \See 'Additional Standards' section of these Category Descriptions and Rules for the identified uses that have acreage thresholds.